aaubry/YamlDotNet/README.md

 ## More information

-More information can be found in the [official page of the project](http://aaubry.net/pages/yamldotnet.html).
+More information can be found in the [project's wiki](https://github.com/aaubry/YamlDotNet/wiki).

 ## Installing